 Yet shyness remains a part of being human, and the world would be a more insipid, less creative place without it.
 As Cain argues, we live in a culture that values dialogue as an ultimate ideal, an end in itself, unburdening ourselves to each other in ever louder voices without necessarily communicating any better.
 Shyness reminds us that all human interaction is fraught with ambiguity, and that insecurity and self-doubt are natural, because we are all ultimately inaccessible to one another.
 The human brain is the most complex object we know, and the journey from one brain to another is surely the most difficult.
 Every attempt at communication is a leap into the dark, with no guarantee that we will be understood or even heard by anyone else.
 Given this obdurate fact, a little shyness around each other is understandable.

 I have often found myself in a circle of people at a social gathering that has suddenly closed up like a scrum and left me standing outside it, as its constituent parts became animated in conversation, forgot I was there, and absent-mindedly nudged me out of the loop.
 I have fought all my life this sensation that shyness is a personal affliction that has left me viewing our herd-loving, compulsively communicative species from the edges.
 Now I am coming to see it more as a collective problem, an inevitable by-product of the thing that separates us from other animals: our unique human cargo of self-consciousness.
 For all our need for intimacy, we ultimately face the world alone and cannot enter another person’s life or mind without effort and difficulty.
-Shyness isn’t something that alienates me from everyone else; it’s the common thread that links us all.Make a donation
+Shyness isn’t something that alienates me from everyone else; it’s the common thread that links us all.Support Aeon: make a one-off donation